chickenMeister/odin-recipes/README.md

 Simple HTML website for Odin Project Curriculum.

-I will use in this first project the following HTML tags and attributes:
+I will use in this first project the following HTML tags and attributes: <br />
-    - simple paragraphs <p></p>
+    - simple paragraphs with tag "p"